-Please be aware that TCP Wrapper is not a complete replacement for properly configured firewall.
+No. Please be aware that TCP Wrapper is not a complete replacement for properly configured firewall.
 It is just a valuable addition to enhance your Linux server's security.
-It is recommended to use it in conjunction with a fully configured firewall and other security mechanisms and tools.

 TCP Wrappers is available in the official repositories of most Linux operating systems.

-Depending upon the Linux distribution you use, It can be installed as shown below.
+Depending upon the Linux distribution you use, TCP Wrappers can be installed as shown below.

 $ sudo yum install tcp_wrappers